chelh/Exceptions.tt/README.md

 Feel free to submit an issue or pull request if there is an oversight in my code.
 However, please note that the following are firm `wontfix`:

-  * Immutability – no benefit in this case, and would very easily triple the codebase with new constructor cases and `With(…)` methods
+  * Immutability – no benefit in this case, and would very easily triple the code complexity with new constructors
   * Anything that would add a runtime dependency to users’ projects

 ## License